Jetico/shim-review/README.md

 -------------------------------------------------------------------------------
 Add any additional information you think we may need to validate this shim
 -------------------------------------------------------------------------------
-Our patch to shim 15.2 uses OpenSSL ability to create and verify digest of a file which allows to sign any file involved into boot process, including GRUB, Linux kernel and others.
-This guaratie that no file will be substituted by intruder.
+Our patch to shim 15.2 utilizes the OpenSSL's ability to create and verify files' digests.
+That allows us to sign every file that is a part of the boot process, including GRUB, Linux kernel, etc and to verify all the signatures.
+Thus, if a file is replaced by an attacker, it will be detected.